 2007 welcomed back the GEL-Lyte III.
 A collection of bright, zero-boundary collaborations in partnership with both well-renowned and fresh-faced designers.
 Patta and Alife both hit the target with their shots, with these iterations being amongst the most sought after within ASICS circles.
 However, it also marked the year that Ronnie Fieg took his first step towards the limelight, forming a duet with New York, Soho, based store, the late David Z. His two pairs in question, featured metallic gold and silver uppers to pay homage to ASICS early days; the bright and vibrant 90s.
 Continue reading “Further the Gel-volution: PT.
 2”

-NIKE have played their ace of 2018, and it’s only April.
-Who would have thought an orgy of corduroy would create such a stir, not just within the UK but globally.
-Customers were sleeping on the streets in the pouring rain for a pair of shoes… ‘just a pair of shoes’.
+NIKE have played their ace of 2018 and it’s only April.
+Who would have thought this colour-clad orgy of corduroy would create such a stir; not just within the UK but globally.
+Customers were camping outside shops in the pouring rain for a pair of shoes… ‘just a pair of shoes’.